spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 #### Data

-The data file contains all of our data query resources.
+The data file contains all of our data query resources that will compose the profile.
 You will use the data resources to query the information about available Packs.
 These packs make up the core layers of the cluster profile you will create.

 Create the file data.tf and insert: